seed-labs/seed-emulator/docs/user_manual/internet/ca.md

 ca = CAService(caStore)
 ```

-User can either call it manually or let the CA service to call it.
+User can either call the initialization manually or let the CA service call it.

 ### Save and Restore

-Save the Root CA certificate and private key to a folder for later reuse.
+After the initialization, we save the root CA certificate and the private key to a folder for later reuse.

 ```python
 from seedemu.services import RootCAStore